 Helena Moore

-One of Helena's most memorable professional experiences was working as Assistant Choreographer on the film Scooby-Doo.
-In addition to her work in performance and choreography, Helena conducts masterclasses across Australia and internationally.
-She also brings her industry experience to the Queensland Academy of Excellence in Musical Theatre, where she teaches and inspires the next generation of performers.
+One of Helena's standout career highlights was her role as assistant to the choreographer on the feature film Scooby-Doo.
+Alongside her professional work, she is deeply committed to education, conducting masterclasses throughout Australia and internationally.
+She currently shares her extensive industry knowledge at the Queensland Academy of Excellence in Musical Theatre, where she mentors and inspires the next generation of performers.

 Claire Owen